- Written by Dr.Mehmet Demircioglu

 If the temples were treated, side sleeping can place the side recipient area near the pillow.
 If the crown was treated, the back of the head may be more vulnerable.
 The advice changes with the surgical map.

-In the first 7 to 10 nights, I prefer patients not to sleep freely on the side unless their surgeon has specifically allowed it.
-After that, side sleeping can usually return gradually if there is no rubbing on the grafted area.
+In the first 7 to 10 nights, avoid sleeping freely on the side unless your surgeon has specifically allowed it.
+After that, side sleeping can return gradually if there is no rubbing on the grafted area.

-A neck pillow can still help even when the patient is no longer fully upright.
+A neck pillow can still help even when you are no longer fully upright.
 It can limit sudden rotation and keep the scalp from sliding against fabric.

 Think about the same principle I use when discussing hat after hair transplant.
 Anything that touches the grafted area must be judged by pressure and friction.
 A pillow is not different in that sense.